srcdev888/AppSecRepository/scaresolver/README.md

 ## Miscellenous

-- Add project-level npm credentials files
+- Add project-level npm credentials files '.npmrc'

+    ```bash
-    .npmrc
+    # File: .npmrc
-    ```

     //192.168.137.47:8081/repository/npm.group/:_authToken=<token>
     registry = http://192.168.137.47:8081/repository/npm.group/
     email = cxdemosg@gmail.com
     ```
-    - Authentication token can be generated using ***npm adduser*** command
+    * Authentication token can be generated using ***npm adduser*** command
-    - Registry URL can be copied from the 'npm group repository' created in Nexus OSS.
+    * Registry URL can be copied from the 'npm group repository' created in Nexus OSS.
 See [[4]].

+- Troubleshooting when dependency resolution fails

+    Many times, you might encounter error return on failed dependency resolution.
+    This is usually related to the package manager installation, which SCA resolver is dependent on.
+    You can refer to [[2]] for the list of dependency resolution command that is executed e.g., *'npm i --package-lock-only'*

+    ```bash
+    # Execute bash to docker containing CxSCA resolver
+    # replace $PROJ_DIR with the source code path
+    docker run -v $PROJ_DIR:/data --entrypoint bash cxsca-resolver:1.5.45

+    # Execute SCA scan command
+    /opt/sca/ScaResolver --authentication-server-url https://platform.checkmarx.net \
+        -a <account> \
+        -u <username> \
+        -p <password> \
+        -n <Project name> \
+        -s /data

+    # Execute dependency resolution, to see error.
+E.g., NPM
+    npm i --package-lock-only

+    ```

 # References
 CxSCA Resolver [[1]]